This post may contain affiliate links. Please read my affiliate policy for more information.

 Once the water is turned off inside, you should open up the exterior faucets to drain remaining water to also prevent those pipes from freezing and bursting.
 Now is a good time to remove any attached hoses and store those for the winter.

-Here is a really simple YouTube video explaining how to protect your outside water fauces in the winter:
+Here is a really simple YouTube video explaining how to protect your outside water faucets in the winter:

 - Turn off the irrigation system timer or automatic controller

-I use the Rachio wi-fi enabled Smart Sprinkler Controlled system.
+I use the Rachio smart wi-fi sprinkler controller system.
 Turning off the timer from my smartphone app is super easy.
 If you don’t have a smartphone app like Rachio, you can manually turn off the timer from the main controller.

 - Schedule an appointment for a sprinkler line blowout